learn-co-students/dsc-west-011121-distribution_exercises/README.md

 ### Problem 2

-Lebron and MJ are playing pickup 1:1 (no 3pt shots, no fouls)
+Lebron and MJ are playing pickup 1:1 (all made baskets are 2pts)

-Every time Lebron drives on MJ, he has an 80% chance of scoring 2 pts
+Every time Lebron drives on MJ, he has an 80% chance of making a basket

 During the course of the game, Lebron drives 45 times